olive-robotics/bots_bento_icra24/docs/rulebook.md

 General:
 - Robots must initiate from the specified starting area.
-- Robots are not permitted to exit the arena at any point.
+- Robots are permitted to partially exit the arena, but are not allowed to leave the arena entirely at any point.

 Hardware Compliance:
 - Only components listed in the “Hardware” section are permitted for robot construction.
 - Alteration or modification of provided hardware is prohibited.

 Time Constraints:
-- Each run has a time limit of maximum 10 minutes.
+- Each run has a time limit of maximum 15 minutes.
 - Any uncompleted tasks post timeout will not be scored.

 Submission and Disassembly:
 - Teams must bring their assembled robots to the competition venue.
-- Post-competition, robots must be disassembled and provided hardware returned in the initial condition to the respective co-organizers (TUM VL RAI and UTokyo IPC) latest in two weeks after the competition.
-Scoring Criteria:
+- Post-competition, robots must be disassembled and provided hardware returned in the initial condition to the respective co-organizers (TUM VL RAI and UTokyo IPC)
-- Points awarded based on the number (height) of the collected pallet tower, speed of stacking, order of pallet IDs, and adherence to design constraints.
-- Specific point values for each criterion will be disclosed prior to competition.

 Safety Compliance:
 - Robots must operate safely to ensure the welfare of all present.